Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: ULXs as Galactic PeVatrons

-where $\xi_{\rm CR}$ is the ratio between the cosmic ray pressure and ram pressure at the wind shock for which we expect something of the order of $1-10 \%$, and $\Lambda \approx {\rm ln}(E_{\rm max}/E_{\rm inj}) \approx 14$.
-Notice that Eq.~\eqref{Eq: escaping} has been obtained assuming $E^{-2}$ spectral shape extending up to the maximum energy and neglecting the specific form of the high-energy cut off.
+where $\xi_{\rm CR}$ is the ratio between the cosmic ray pressure and ram pressure at the wind shock, for which we expect something on the order of $1-10 \%$, and $\Lambda \approx {\rm ln}(E_{\rm max}/E_{\rm inj}) \approx 14$.
+One can see that Eq.~\eqref{Eq: escaping} was obtained assuming an $E^{-2}$ spectral shape extending up to the maximum energy and neglecting the specific form of the high-energy cut-off.